 i.e. it should look organic, natural and bright and it should feel calming, safe and inviting, or it should look bold, edgy and stylish and it should feel empowered, inspiring and strong.

-Brand Vibe takes into account the personality and mood of your brand and is an important part of your brand strategy.
+Brand Vibe considers your brand’s personality and mood and is an important part of your brand strategy.
 It’s where the strategy starts to translate into the visual elements of your brand.

 Brand voice: Tone used across all communication channels such as social media posts or blog content; whether serious or lighthearted

 This will guide the aesthetic choices made around the colour palette, typography, logo etc.

 Visual design should be the last part of your brand strategy: The visual representation of a brand, for example, the logo design and colours that form its look through to how it’s communicated in advertising, must represent all of the other elements of your brand.